 Climate change

-Our Climate Change Statement supports the scientific community’s opinion that human activity is contributing to climate change; we support the Paris Agreement’s intention to limit climate change to 1.5°C.
+Our Climate Change Statement supports the scientific community’s opinion that human activity is contributing to climate change and highlights our support for the Paris Climate Agreement which aims to limit climate change to 1.5°C.

 The RELX Climate Change Statement is available at www.relx.com/cr-downloads.

-As a signatory to the Climate Pledge, we are committed to becoming net zero by 2040 at the latest.
-The main tenets of the initiative, a community of more than 500 organisations working to address climate change, is measuring and reporting greenhouse gas emissions and implementing decarbonisation strategies for significant emissions reductions.
+As a signatory to the Climate Pledge, we are part of a community of more than 630 organisations working to address climate change by measuring and reporting greenhouse gas emissions and implementing decarbonisation strategies to achieve significant emissions reductions.

 Water